jeremywbrazell/city-explorer/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
-Time Estimates
-For each of the lab features, make an estimate of the time it will take you to complete the feature, and record your start and finish times for that feature:

-Name of feature: Map Retrieval

-Estimate of time needed to complete: 4 hours

-Start time: ?

-Finish time: _____

-Actual time needed to complete: _____